 1972.
 Carving: a traditional sculpture.
 Eleanor Antin

-Naomi Wolf in her book “The Beauty Myth” shows that when traditional power structures that had oppressed women fell, new ones were erected with greater psychological impact and much more difficult to break.
+Naomi Wolf, in her book “The Beauty Myth,” shows that when traditional power structures that had oppressed women fell, new ones were erected with more significant psychological impact and much more challenging to break.

 Fashion, cosmetics and food industries are allied with advertising to turn women (mainly and increasingly men) into slaves of a built beauty.
-Thus, unlike our real bodies, we face with artificial bodies, with the invented beauty canons that we are surrounded.
+Thus, unlike our real bodies, we are faced with artificial bodies with the invented beauty canons that we are surrounded by.

-More women have more money, power, scope and legal recognition than we have had before; but in terms of how we feel about ourselves physically, we may actually be worse off than our unliberated grandmothers.
+More women have more money, power, scope and legal recognition than we have had before.
+Still, in terms of how we feel about ourselves physically, we may actually be worse off than our unliberated grandmothers.

 Self-portrait builds self-concept and evaluates self-esteem